wp-plugins/post-pay-counter/readme.txt

 == Screenshots ==
 1. Post Pay Counter configuration page
-2. Boxes are draggable, collapsable, and even hidable
-3. Use the tooltips beside each field to know what you can do with them
+2. Use the tooltips beside each field to know what you can do with them
-4. Post Pay Counter general stats (i.e. all author are shown).
+3. Post Pay Counter general stats (i.e. all author are shown).
 The provided datapicker allows to edit the time range and select the wished stats
-5. Post Pay Counter per author stats.
+4. Post Pay Counter per author stats.
 Datapicker avaiable here, too
-6. The tooltip with all the counting details
+5. The tooltip with all the counting details
-7. Post Pay Counter csv exporting sample
-8. Post Pay Counter menu
-9. Marking post as paid